GoInterject/GoInterject.github.io/wPortal/Data-Portals.md

 **Step 6** : Repeat the previous steps to add additional parameters as needed.
 Note: The order in which you add the Formula Parameters must match the order in the Param() formula used in the spreadsheet Report Formula.
 ![](/images/DataPortals/09.jpg)

-The Data Portal is now ready to be used with Report Builder and within INTERJECT Report formulas.
+The Data Portal is now ready to be used with Report Builder and within Interject Report formulas.

 ### System Parameters Options